Series

 The Historical Circumstances that Inspired the Korah Narrative

-We may also take a text a step beyond source criticism and try to understand each text on its own terms, in particular, what motivated each author, in his historical context, to write a particular story.
-This is what I will attempt below.
+We may also take a step beyond source criticism and try to understand each text on its own terms, in particular, what motivated each author, in his historical context, to write their particular story.

 Dathan and Abiram: The Reubenites’ Loss of Leadership

-Traditional commentators would view such stories about ancestor figures that resemble later historical processes as the acts of the father being replayed through the acts of the children (מעשה אבות סימן לבנים), though I do not know of any commentators who make this observation on Parashat Korah.
-Modern scholars see things the other way, however, that the stories of the descendants are retrojected back into the lives of their eponymous ancestors: that the stories are written to “prefigure” what would happen later.[7]
+Traditional commentators would view such stories about ancestor figures that resemble later historical processes as the acts of the father being replayed through the acts of the children (מעשה אבות סימן לבנים), though I do not know of any commentators who make this observation about the Dathan and Abiram rebellion.
+Modern scholars see things the other way, however—that the stories of the descendants are retrojected back into the lives of their eponymous ancestors, i.e., that the stories are written to “prefigure” what would happen later.[8]

 The Korah Rebellion: A Change in Status for Aaronide Priests

-The rebellion of Korah is different from that of Dathan and Abiram—it is an attack on the exclusive priesthood of Aaron and his sons.
-Korah’s opening salvo is the claim that all of Israel is holy, and at least that all Levites ought to have the status of priests.[9]
-The primary rebellion of Korah ends with fire consuming his band of 250 (Numbers 16:35; contrast the deaths of Dathan and Abiram by being swallowed by the earth in Numbers 16:31-34).
+The rebellion of Korah, the Levite (v.
+1), is different from that of Dathan and Abiram—it is an attack on the exclusive priesthood of Aaron and his sons.
+Korah’s opening salvo is the claim that all of Israel is holy:[10]

 Korah vs. the Aaronide Priesthood: An Argument that was yet to be Determined

 As ibn Ezra notes, the placement of this chapter and the implication of this verse is that this law is being enacted as a consequence of Korah’s rebellion.[11]
-This is problematic, since the holy places had already been declared off limits to rank and file Israelites before the Korah rebellion.
-Numbers 3:10, for example, notes that the stranger, namely the person not connected to the tribe of Levi, who approaches the Tabernacle will be put to death (וְהַזָּ֥ר הַקָּרֵ֖ב יוּמָֽת).
+This is problematic, since the holy places had already been declared off limits to rank-and-file Israelites before the Korah rebellion.
+For example, YHWH has already declared that the stranger, namely the person not connected to the tribe of Levi, who approaches the Tabernacle will be put to death (Num 3:10).[12]

-And yet, the adverb עוד, implies the existence of an alternative timeline.
-Whereas ibn Ezra makes use of the Korah story as the background for this strange verse, I believe that the there is a larger historical process that undergirds it, something more more than just the actions of Korah.
+And yet, the adverb עוֹד implies the existence of an alternative timeline.
+Whereas ibn Ezra makes use of the Korah story as the background for this strange verse, I believe that the there is a larger historical process that undergirds it, something more than just the actions of Korah.

 Aaron’s Dominant Role in the Korah Story and its Aftermath

 In my view, the story so well known by the name of Korah is not really about Korah but about Aaron.
-In the follow up to the rebellion story in chapter 17, several aftershocks assert Aaron’s predominance:
+Several aftershocks in the chapter following the rebellion story assert Aaron’s predominance:

-- The incense pans that symbolized the profanity of Korah’s rebellion are appropriated for a holy cover for the altar by Aaron’s son Elazar (Numbers 17:1-5).
+- The incense pans that symbolize the profanity of Korah’s rebellion are appropriated for a holy cover for the altar by Aaron’s son Elazar (Num 17:1–5).

-- A panic resulting from the mass death of Korah’s band leads to a plague, which is stopped by Aaron, who stands between the living and the dead (Numbers 17:6-15).
+- A panic resulting from the mass death of Korah’s band leads to a plague, which is stopped by Aaron, who stands between the living and the dead (vv.
+6–15).

-- In a test to see whose staff would sprout, Aaron’s not only sprouts, but flowers, and bears fruit (Numbers 17:16-26).
+- In a test to see whose staff would sprout, Aaron’s not only sprouts, but flowers, and bears fruit (vv.
+16–26).

-- As the panic continues over the danger of approaching the Tabernacle (Numbers 17:27-28), God speaks directly to Aaron (18:1, 8, 20), laying out laws designed to protect the sanctity of the Tabernacle.[12]
+- As the panic continues over the danger of approaching the Tabernacle (vv.
+27–28), YHWH speaks directly to Aaron (18:1, 8, 20), laying out laws designed to protect the sanctity of the Tabernacle.[13]

 The Relationship between Aaronides and the Levite Brothers in Chapter 18

-The laws spoken to Aaron in ch.
-18 include an enumeration of ways that the Priests’ role in the cult is exclusive, especially in comparison to the roles of Levites:
+The laws that YHWH speaks to Aaron include an enumeration of ways that the Priests’ role in the cult is exclusive, especially in comparison to the roles of Levites.
+YHWH begins by granting to the priests of Aaron’s line primary responsibility for the sanctuary and assigning the Levites to serve the priests:

-The hierarchy here is not new; it also appears in Numbers chapters 3 and 8.[13]
-In the verses here (ch.
-18) however, it is difficult to miss the tension concerning the relationship between Aaron’s priestly family and Levites more generally.
-On one hand, Aaron–along with his brother Moses–is a Levite genealogically.
+The hierarchy here is not new; it also appears in Numbers 3 and 8.
+In the verses here, however, it is difficult to miss the tension concerning the relationship between Aaron’s priestly family and Levites more generally.
+On one hand, Aaron—along with his brother Moses—is a Levite genealogically.
 Both by his relationship to Moses in particular and by being a Levite, Aaron exceeds non-Levite Israelites in status.
-On the other hand, the Aaronide priesthood outranks, or is in charge of the Levites, who are “attached” (root: ל-ו-י) to the priesthood as assistants.
+On the other hand, the Aaronide priesthood outranks, or is in charge of the Levites, who are “attached” (root: ל.ו.י) to the priesthood as assistants.

 Searching for the Historical Circumstances Behind the Narrative